holgerk/search-and-replace/README.md

 - regular expressions
 - rename files and directories
 - interactive mode - confirm every replacement and rename
+- files ignored by a .gitignore in the working directory are ignorered

 ## Installation
 ```